schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 title: The Journey of the Golden Goose - Session 1
 author: Brother Lucius
 shortTitle: The Golden Goose - Session 1
-description: The story of Captain Vulpes continuous.
+description: The story of Captain Vulpes continues.
 We will meet the missing PCs and make a warp jump into unknown territory.
 publishedAt: 2019-12-15T22:30:00+01:00
 modifiedAt: 2019-12-15T20:00:00+01:00
 image: /img/posts/golden-goose-map-2528477_600.jpg